Ralph Carter: Good Times

 Norman Lear was enjoying huge success in the 1970s, with the hit television series All in the Family, Sanford and Son, and Maude.
 Lear developed Good Times as a spin-off series for Maude's housekeeper, Florida Evans (portrayed by Esther Rolle) and her husband Henry (John Amos), who was renamed James.
 Because of Carter's success in Raisin, Lear bought out the remainder of his Broadway contract to cast him as the first original character of Good Times, James and Florida's youngest son, Michael.

 On Good Times (1974), L-R: Ralph Carter, Bernnadette Stanis, Jimmie Walker, Esther Rolle, and John Amos.

 Other work

 In 1975, Carter recorded an album titled Young and in Love, which was released by Mercury Records, and it included a cover of the Ruby & the Romantics 1964 song "When You're Young and in Love".
 That song would become the first single from the album.
 Carter performed the song on the musical variety television show Soul Train.
 That song, along with the second single "Extra, Extra (Read All About It)", charted at No. 37 and No. 59, respectively, on the US Billboard R&B chart.

+In 1980, he appeared in the West Coast premiere of Eden at the Los Angeles Theatre Center.

 In 1985, Carter had another single released, "Get it Right", without an accompanying album, though it did not chart.

 In 2005, Carter appeared in the cast of "Ain't Supposed to Die a Natural Death" for the Classical Theatre of Harlem Company.